-To address this problem, we introduced FSM to bridge the gap between language and code descriptions.
-First, we utilize the task decomposition abilities of the LLM to break down the overall task into sub-tasks, representing them as stages in the FSM.
-The interconnection between these sub-tasks is captured through transitions between FSM stages.
-Next, we utilize the LLM to convert each sub-task within the FSM stages into executable Python code.
-Finally, by combining the code descriptions of each stage and incorporating stage-transition conditions, we obtain the final code for the overall task.
+To address this problem, we use FSM to bridge the gap between language and code descriptions.
+First, we utilize the task decomposition abilities of the LLM to break down the overall task into sub-tasks, representing them as states in the FSM.
+The interconnection between these sub-tasks is captured through transitions between FSM states.
+Next, we utilize the LLM to convert each sub-task within the FSM states into executable Python code.
+Finally, by combining the code descriptions of each state and incorporating state-transition conditions, we obtain the final code for the overall task.

-Compared to the ``Language-Code" transformation, our novel ``Language-FSM-Code" transformation scheme maintains the same level of precision in conveying information since an FSM can precisely and comprehensively describe a task \cite{fsm}.
-Additionally, by providing APIs that enable the LLM to reference and interact with AI modules and IoT devices, the complexity of sub-task transformation within each FSM stage is manageable for current LLMs.
+Compared to the ``Language-Code" transformation, our novel ``Language-FSM-Code" transformation scheme maintains precision and conciseness in conveying information since an FSM can precisely and comprehensively describe a task \cite{fsm}.
+Additionally, by providing APIs that enable the LLM to reference and interact with AI modules and IoT devices, the complexity of sub-task transformation within each FSM state is manageable for current LLMs.
 Notably, our scheme enhances reliability without causing information loss.

-Fig. \ref{Code_Generation} depicts the Language-Code transformation procedure, which consists of three phases: First, natural language enrichment; next, Language-FSM transformation; and finally FSM-Code transformation.
-Our scheme utilizes pre-stored knowledge, including environment information, API documentation of AI modules and IoT devices, and example codes, to aid in the transformation.